The best way to learn Italian — 5 top tips

 Once you get into a routine of listening/watching this type of content, your brain will slowly get accustomed to Italian.

-Watching Italian films and listening to music is a good aid to learning
+Listening to Italian music, like Antonello Venditti, is a good aid to learning

 4. Listen to podcasts